Independent bookshops across the country are closing their doors to protect staff and customers from the coronavirus outbreak.

 The owner, Lali, has also been offering to send out a copy of The Trans Teen Survival Guide for free to "any trans or nonbinary young person (or their trusted friend, proxy, school, etc to preserve their anonymity) who is facing isolation with an unsupportive family."
 The shop has been inudated with requests and they are taking donations to help cover their costs.
 Details can be found on Twitter.

-Storytellers, St Annes on Sea- The shop remains open for now and they are also taking orders via phone, email, and social media.
-They are also offering free local delivery.
+Storytellers, St Annes on Sea- The shop is taking orders via phone, email, and social media.
+Please note that due to Gardners' restrictions, books will be sent singularly.

-Mainstreet Books, Scottish Borders- The shop is now closed for at least two weeks.
+Mainstreet Books, Scottish Borders- The shop is now closed.
 They have a new online shop which stocks some of their books, but the full range of titles is available if readers contact them by email.
 Books can be sent across the UK.

 They also offering a book subscription service and encourage people to buy gift vouchers at this time.
 They ask those who are self-isolating to get in touch so they can try to make home delivery arrangments with you.

 The Portobello Bookshop, Edinburgh- Portobello owner Jack Clark told The Boookseller: "It's been extremelly tough deciding the right path, with so little guidance or clear narrative from the government."
-For now, Portobello is trying to hand deliver to customers locally and people can still order over the phone or online.
-On their website, it is clear that those who have orders can still go to the store to collect them and they will bring the books out to customers.
+The online shop has also had to close, but girft cards can still be purchased.

 The Ullapool Bookshop, Ullapool- The bookshop is temporarily closed but the online shop is still open.

-Griffin Books, Penarth- Whilst the bookshop is currently open as usual, they are also offering orders over the phone and email.
+Griffin Books, Penarth- The shop is now closd, however they are also offering orders over the phone and email.
 They are hand delivering in the local area or will post anywhere.

 Indie publishers selling direct to readers: